 Bohemian Switzerland National Park offers some of the best rock-climbing and hiking experiences in the Czech Republic for any outdoor enthusiasts.
 We only stayed for one day in the park, but were amazed and made a note to ourself to return.

 The main attractions of the park are the geologic formations, followed by the beautiful flowers and diversity of animals.
 Well-worn paths lead to strange rock formations, beautiful canyons, dense forests, cute houses, and amazing viewpoints, that leave one speechless and provide great photo opportunities.
 The best part is that the trails aren’t at all strenuous and most of the people can navigate them easily.
+Read also these beginner hiking tips before setting off.

 Location and history of the Bohemian Switzerland National Park